Art 501: Midterm

 It wouldn't have been impossible to do it straight, but I didn't own a lightbox and was not convinced that I wanted to sit all weekend trying to see through two levels of paper and a layer of dirty glass, plus a windowscreen, trying to find the edges, blind.
 So I threw the photo into photoshop and hit it with posterizarion.
-I didn't just use that version, but I did use it as a guide.
-I'd look at the print out for where the program put the edges, and then I'd see if I could find that division point on the photo, and then I'd try to follow the edge where I saw it.
-I simplified Photoshop's version to some degree.
+I didn't actually use that version, but I did use it as a guide.
+I'd look at the printout for where the program put the edges, and then I'd see if I could find that division point on the photo, and then I'd try to follow the edge where I saw it.
+I ended up simplifying Photoshop's version to some degree.
 But I did do the assignment myself in the end.

 From there we were to take a 15x20 inch piece of illustration board and transfer the posterization to that, including whatever additional elements we had decided to use to make the composition a viable self-portrait.